 Legal Marriage in Italy for Foreigners

-And yes maybe you’re quite in the ballpark!
+And yes, maybe you’re pretty in the ballpark!

 What is the “nulla osta”?